 * Please purchase 2-3 graph paper notebooks (¼ inch grid).
 They are difficult to find later in the year.

-Welcome to the 2016-17 school year!
-I am very excited to be your principal, working with a wonderfully dedicated staff and an extremely supportive community.
-Our staff is one of the best in the District, and we are all committed to assisting every student reach their full potential within a supportive learning environment.
+It is with great joy that we welcome you to the 2017-18 schoolyear!
+I am very excited to be your principal and to be working with such an incredibly gifted staff and equally supportive community.
+Our staff is one of the best to be found in the entire District, and we share the same vision of committing ourselves to ensure that each Sellwood student reach their full potential.

-Doors open for the school day at 9:05 and the tardy bell is 9:15.
+Doors open for the school day at 9:05 and the tardy bell is 9:15 each morning.
 Being on time is crucial to your child’s success.
-We take tardiness very seriously and will be working hard to get all students to school on time.
+We take tardiness very seriously and will be working hard to get every student to school on time.
 Your help is greatly appreciated and expected.

-We are so excited to get to know you and look forward to many years together.
+We look forward to getting to know you and we are excited with you as we begin the new schoolyear together.
 Please contact us if you have any questions.